battlefield-portal-community/ui_builder/README.md

 - Drag and drop in the element hierarchy
 - More example backgrounds
 - Support more resolutions than just 1080p altough the current resolution is faked
+- Store current project in the cookies/local storage

 - more export options